emqx/emqx-tutorial/faq/faq_en.md

 A: EMQ X can receive messages from other broker, but it depends also on the implementation of other brokers, Mosquitto can forward messages to EMQ X, please refer to [TODO](https://www.emqx.io)。

-## Q: What is the use of system topics?
+## Q: What is the usage of system topics?
 What system topics are available?

 A: The system topics have a prefix of `$SYS/`.
-Periodically, EMQ X publishes system messages under system topics, these messages include system status, statistics of MQTT, client's online/offline status and so on.
+Periodically, EMQ X publishes system messages to system topics, these messages include system status, statistics of MQTT, client's online/offline status and so on.

-Here are some examples of system topics, for a whole system topic list please refer to EMQ X document:
+Here are some examples of system topics, for a complete list of system topic please refer to EMQ X document:

 - $SYS/brokers:  List of nodes in cluster
 - $SYS/brokers/${node}/clients/${clientid}/connected: this message is published when a client connects